 The Food Fraud Initiative has its roots back in the Food Safety Program, the MSU College of Veterinary Medicine, and the National Center for Food Safety & Toxicology (NFSTC) at Michigan State University.
 In 2003, Dr. Ed Mather, Director of the Food Safety Program and Deputy Director of the NFSTC, funded the development of the Packaging for Food Safety course in the Online Professional Master of Science in Food Safety program.
 This work merged with Food Defense activities during the development of the Food Protection and Defense graduate course in 2005.
 Subsequent efforts included Dr. Spink’s MSU School of Packaging PhD research in Anti-Counterfeit Strategy starting in 2004, and the creation of the Packaging for Food and Product Protection Initiative (P-FAPP) in 2006.

-In parallel and complementing the graduate courses are Executive Education/Professional Short-Courses tailored for the executives who have more limited time and require more in-depth practical application to their businesses.
-Nine programs have been offered since 2009 in areas such as Food Fraud, Product Fraud Risk Assessment, and General Anti-Counterfeiting.
+In parallel and complementing the graduate courses are Executive Education/Professional Short-Courses tailored for executives who have limited time and require more in-depth practical application to their businesses.
+Over nine programs have been offered since 2009 in areas such as Food Fraud, Product Fraud Risk Assessment, and General Anti-Counterfeiting.